 Opioid withdrawal symptoms are a sign it’s time to ask for professional help.
 Undergoing opioid detox under medical supervision is far safer than attempting a detox alone, and there’s a much greater chance of completing detox when it happens with professional support.

 Woodland Recovery Center strives to help every patient overcome opioid use.
-Our facility offers detox, inpatient, and outpatient treatment services, and aftercare support so that patients receive the assistance they need at every step in their recovery process.
+Our treatment center offers detox, inpatient, and outpatient treatment services, as well as aftercare support, so that patients receive the assistance they need at every step in their recovery process.